combine/saga/README.md

 - Full production builds that do not rely on `babel-node`.
 - Pre-configured testing tools with `jest` and `enzyme` to work with css modules, static files, and aliased module paths.

-## Philosophy

-The JavaScript ecosystem is brimming with open source libraries.
-With advances in ES6 and commitments by the big tech companies to invest in JavaScript, the last several years have arguably turned web development into what was once a huge pain in the ass, to a pretty decently enjoyable experience.

-With so many different packages now available, we now have the freedom and the choice to craft applications to our exact specifications, reducing bloat and minimizing the number of code we need to support cross-platform apps.
-It really is a new world.

-However, with so many different developers working on different libraries, things are constantly in flux, and breaking changes are often introduced.
-It can be hard to keep up with the latest and greatest since they're always changing.

-To help alleviate this, we've collected some of the best practices and features from the React ecosystem and put them in one place.
-Although this boilerplate is fully production-capable as is, its main goal is to serve as an example of how to bring an application together using the latest tools in the ecosystem.

 ## Development Mode